Ventura Boulevard: Literature

-Pulp fiction author Raymond Chandler on Ventura Boulevard from his novel The Little Sister (1949):
+Detective fiction author Raymond Chandler on Ventura Boulevard from his novel The Little Sister (1949):

 Video games

 Video game developer Infinity Ward, which developed most of the games in the Call of Duty series, has its headquarters on Ventura Boulevard.
 The studios can be seen at 15821 Ventura Boulevard, Encino.

 Business district

 The Ventura Business District is the commercial district along and around Ventura Boulevard.
-Ventura Boulevard and the district run along the northern base of the Santa Monica Mountains, following the former route of the colonial El Camino Real.
+Ventura Boulevard and the district run along the northern base of the Santa Monica Mountains.
+Mission bells have been placed marking the commemorative route of the El Camino Real.